ericos-bennett/shared-queue/docs/planning.md

 - Async Await

 ### Next Steps
-- Use refresh token if access token has expired
 - User can pause + start playback from app
 - Other users pause + stop playback from app